How To Get Involved

 Micro-assignments

-Join the Public Service Pride Network (PSPN) Team – Full-time 12-Month Micro-Assigment
+Join the Public Service Pride Network (PSPN) Team – Full-time 12-Month Micro-Assignment

 Are you passionate about advancing 2SLGBTIQA+ inclusion in the federal public service?
 Here’s your opportunity to contribute meaningfully while growing your career.